waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **PLAIN BADGE**
 *   **FOG BADGE** (Allows use of SURF outside battle, makes Pokémon up to L50 obey)

-## V. Completed Objectives & Puzzles
+## V. Blockades & Puzzles
-*   **Ecruteak Gym:** Solved the invisible path puzzle and defeated Gym Leader Morty.
-*   **HM04 (STRENGTH):** Obtained from a sailor in the Olivine Cafe.
+*   **Olivine Lighthouse:** The stairs on 1F are non-functional.
+A sailor's dialogue implies the lighthouse beacon must be lit before I can proceed.
+*   **Olivine City Sea Route:** I am currently unable to leave Olivine City by sea.
+Using SURF near the pier results in the animation playing, but the 'walking' state persists, preventing sea travel.
+This is likely related to the unlit lighthouse.

 ## VI.
-Exploration & Route Plans
-1. Ascend the Olivine Lighthouse to find the Gym Leader.
-    *   **Hypothesis Log - Lighthouse Stairs:**
-        *   Hypothesis 1: Walk onto warp tile to activate.
-Result: Failed.
-        *   Hypothesis 2: Press 'A' on warp tile to activate.
-Result: Failed.
-        *   Hypothesis 3: Approach warp tile from a specific direction (e.g., above).
-Result: Failed.
-        *   Hypothesis 4: Move between the two adjacent warp tiles.
-Result: Failed.
-        *   Conclusion: Simple movement/interaction does not seem to work.
-An external trigger may be required.
-*   **Untested:** `unknown` (player is currently standing on this tile type in Olivine City).

-## Blockades & Puzzles
-*   **Olivine Lighthouse:** The stairs on 1F are non-functional.
-All exploration attempts have failed.
-The sailor's dialogue implies the lighthouse beacon must be lit before I can proceed, and that I cannot leave Olivine City by sea until this is resolved.
-Using SURF near the pier results in the animation playing but the 'walking' state persists, preventing sea travel.

-## VII.
 Current Travel Plan
 *   **Objective:** Travel to Goldenrod City to solve the box puzzle in the underground using STRENGTH.
-*   **Route:** Olivine City -> Route 39 -> Route 38 -> Route 37 -> Route 36 -> National Park -> Route 35 -> Goldenrod City.
+*   **Route:** Olivine City -> Route 39 -> Route 38 -> Ecruteak City -> Route 37 -> Route 36 -> National Park -> Route 35 -> Goldenrod City.

-## VIII.
-Untested Discoveries
-*   **Olivine City `unknown` tile:** Must test this tile type upon returning to Olivine City.